FWMSH/Constellation/media_player/README.md

 The media player is based on HTML 5 and JavaScript, so it should work on any modern browser; however, it has only been tested significantly on Chromium.

 ### Configuration options
-* `allow_audio` (default: `false`): Allow media files to play audio.
+* `autoplay_audio` (default: `false`): Allow media files to play audio without interaction.
  * If you enable audio, you **must** whitelist the player HTML file in the browser.
 Otherwise, no media will play.
 This is a feature mandated by all modern browsers.
+If you cannot whitelist the file, the user must click/tap on the video once to start the audio.
 * `allow_sleep` (default: `true`): Allow the `system helper` to put the display to sleep on command from the `control server`.
 This does not override any operating system settings, which may interfere with sleeping/waking the screen.
 * `id`: A unique name for communicating with the `control server`.
 Every media player must have an `id`.
 * `image_duration` (Default: 10 seconds): The number of seconds an image is displayed before the next item in the playlist is shown.
 Specify with a number only, no units.